Pumpkin perfection: fluffy filling, crunchy crust, a crown of whipped cream

 1/2 cup heavy or whipping cream

-In heavy 3-quart saucepan, mix milk and gelatin.
+In a heavy 3-quart saucepan, mix milk and gelatin.
 Let stand 1 minute.
 Cook over medium heat until gelatin is completely dissolved, stirring constantly.
 Stir in pumpkin, cinnamon, ginger, nutmeg, salt, egg yolks and 1/2 cup sugar.
 Cook over medium-low heat until mixture is very thick (do not boil), about 10 minutes, stirring constantly; refrigerate until chilled, but not set, about 45 minutes.

 Meanwhile, preheat oven to 375 F. Spread coconut in jelly-roll pan; bake until lightly browned, about 10 minutes, stirring occasionally.
 In 9-inch pie plate, with hand, mix toasted coconut, cracker crumbs, butter or margarine and 1 tablespoon sugar.
 Press mixture firmly onto bottom and side of pie plate just to rim.